Alex-Amayo/zero-to-app/README.md

 Save time asetting up.
 Build an app for web, IOS and Android app simultaneously!

 - [Creating an App](#creating-an-app) – How to create a new app.
-- [User Guide](https://facebook.github.io/create-react-app/) – How to develop apps bootstrapped with Create React App.
+- [Folder Structure](#folder-structure) – How to develop apps bootstrapped with Create React App.

 Zero To App works on macOS, Windows, and Linux.
 If something doesn’t work, please [file an issue](https://github.com/Alex-Amayo/zero-to-app/issues/new).<br>